zoif/Email-Spam-Classifier/README.md

 # Email-Spam-Classifier
-This is a ML model which can be used to classify an email as spam.
+Machine Learning model which can be used to specify emails as Spam.